How To Grow California Fan Palm Tree (Washingtonia filifera)

 More information can be found on EDIS and Floridata sites.

-2 thoughts on “How To Grow California Fan Palm Tree (Washingtonia filifera)”
+2 thoughts on “How to Grow the California Fan Palm Tree (Washingtonia filifera)”

 1. I live in coastal virginia.
 I recently bought a house on the Elizabeth River that has a California fan Palm in the back yard. it is about six feet tall and apparantly is in good health.
 Can someone tell me when i need to trim the dead fans off.
 What time of the year do you need to feed this guy as well.